Will Allen Dromgoole: Books

+Later years

 She wrote more than 7,500 poems, among them "The Bridge Builder".
 An excerpt appears on a plaque on the Bellows Fall-Vilas Bridge between the two respective cities in Vermont and New Hampshire.
 It spans the Connecticut River.
-The poem is also frequently quoted in a religious context or in writings stressing a moral lesson.
-It has become a favorite of motivational speakers.

-In addition, Dromgoole wrote a weekly column, "Song and Story," in the Nashville Banner from 1904 until her death in 1934, published thirteen books, and 2 newspaper articles about the Melungeons in the Nashville Daily American which were later included as revised essays in The Arena magazine out of Boston (at the time she referred to them as Malungeons, one of numerous spelling variations on the name.)
+The poem is frequently quoted in a religious context or in writings stressing a moral lesson.
+In addition, she wrote a weekly column, "Song and Story," in the Nashville Banner from 1904 until her death in 1934, published thirteen books, and two newspaper articles about the Melungeons in the Nashville Daily American which were later included as revised essays in The Arena magazine out of Boston.
+(At the time she referred to them as Malungeons, one of numerous spelling variations on the name.)